dpS1lence/Lyuinsy-Jewelry-Web/README.md

 # Lyuinsy Jewelry

-Welcome to the repository for the **Jewelry Shop Website** I developed for a client.
+Welcome to the repository for **Jewelry Shop Website**.
 This project was built **entirely from scratch** without using any templates.
 Every aspect of the site, from **design, development, photography, and assets**, to the **admin panel and advertisements**, was crafted by me to ensure a unique and high-end user experience.

 ## Features